-Little is known about this current property except for the fact that this was believed to have been the site of a wagon wheel shop.
+Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B known about this current property except for the fact that this was believed to have been the site of a wagon wheel shop.
 Land Registry abstracts indicate that William Lambe acquired this property in 1921.
 He sold the lot to his son James Albert Lambe in 1938 and it is believed that William built the house for James and his family.
 James lived here until 1942.
 Renovations conducted inside the house in about 2005 produced newspapers dating to 1927 used in the walls for insulation.
 Although this is not definitive proof of the house's construction, as paper was kept and used for future use such as insulation, it is generally believed the house was built close to 1930.

-Description: A modest one storey red brick veneer structure with a projecting bay entrance at the front façade.
+Historical Background: This property sits on land once owned by John Simpson.
+Little is bay entrance at the front façade.
 The wood windows are original three-over-one pattern.
 The house has a modest scale, shape and form on a large lot.